LoginRadius/engineering-portal/content/blog/self-hosted-mongo/index.md

 $ sudo lsblk
 ```

-The additional volumes will be listed right after the root block (refer to arrows)
+The additional volumes will be listed right after the root block (refer to the arrows)

 !["sudo lsblk"](lsblk.png "List volume blocks")